Nicole Gaelebale

-Nicole Lisa Gaelebale (born April 22, 1993) is a Botswana beauty queen.
+Nicole Lisa Gaelebale (born April 22, 1993) is a Motswana model and beauty pageant titleholder.
 She was crowned Miss Global Botswana 2012.
-She represented Botswana at Miss Earth 2014.
+She represented Botswana at Miss Earth 2014 where she was unplaced.
 In 2015, she won second place and was crowned First Princess of Botswana.
 She also won Miss World Botswana 2017 and represented Botswana at Miss World 2017.